Blog

 At the end of the O2C life cycle, you’ll want to review deals from the previous month or quarter and gain real-time visibility into your organization’s financial performance.
 This means you’ll need dedicated SaaS metrics tools to monitor these trends.

-Key O2C metrics like your days’ payables outstanding, billing accuracy percentage, and first pass yield should all be viewable within a central dashboard—and no, we don’t mean a homegrown spreadsheet.
+Key O2C metrics, like your days’ payables outstanding, billing accuracy percentage, and first pass yield should all be viewable within a central dashboard—and no, we don’t mean a homegrown spreadsheet.

-Challenges in the order-to-cash process
+Challenges in the order-to-cash cycle

 A disjointed order-to-cash process will quickly spiral into lost revenue and frustrated customers if you’re not careful.